muneebazam/quest-balance/docs/overview/_index.md

 3. Requests sent to Balance/Position endpoints of Questrade API

-4. Percentage Changes are calculated and summary message is constructed.
+4. Percentage Changes are calculated and summary message is constructed

-5. Summary message is sent to Slack.
+5. Summary message is sent to Slack